Tralee Casement railway station

 Tralee Casement station (Tralee Railway Station; Stáisiún Thrá Lí) is the terminus station on the Mallow–Tralee line and serves the town of Tralee in County Kerry.
 It is the most westerly railway station in Europe.
+The station, which is commonly known as the Tralee railway station, was built in 1859, originally as the South Tralee station and then re-named in 1966.

 Description

 Superficially, Tralee station resembles Killarney railway station, with the main station buildings lying south of the main line, and a short overall roof covering part of the main platform and the run-round loop.
 There is also a shorter bay platform serving the south face of the main platform, stopping short of the main building.
 A platform canopy covers part of both platforms 1 and 2, east of the main building and overall roof.
 Both platforms were considerably extended in 1979.

 Until recently there was an active container terminal and freight yard opposite the main station.
 This survives for permanent way trains and the storage of redundant equipment.
 The yard opposite the passenger station was built in the late 1970s, on the site of the original freight yard and engine shed, to replace a larger yard alongside the former Tralee-Fenit and Tralee-Limerick line west of the passenger station.
 The Tralee-Fenit line has been converted into a greenway which opened in 2022.
 The rest of the site has been cleared and sold for redevelopment.